🗽 Free New York Landlord Forms

 NYC Local Law 55

 Required in NYC.
 Must provide mold prevention notice at lease signing.
-Includes tenant responsibilities for preventing mold growth.
+Includes tenant responsibilities for preventing mold growth in the unit.

 Create Disclosure →